Learn About The Importance of Crying The Right Way

-- After they mourn they can go to sleep and wake up the next day with more energy, feeling more comfortable, to the point that they’re ready to make the necessary changes or reorient their lives in a better way.
+- After they mourn, they can go to sleep and wake up the next day with more energy and feeling more comfortable.
+They’re ready to make the necessary changes to reorient their lives in a better way.

 How to cry the right way

 This interesting technique in Japan may be cathartic, but it’s not always appropriate.
-We humans have many instinctive behaviors that thanks to evolution, connect us with those who are around us.
+We humans have many instinctive behaviors that connect us with those who are around us.

 It’s always better to mourn in the company of someone else.